lemachinarbo/comPWser/README.md

 - Syncs all project files—including ProcessWire, RockShell, and modules—to your remote server
 - Imports your local database to the server for the selected environment
 - Updates the server folder structure and permissions for automated deployments
-- Prompts you at each step so you can skip or rerun any part of the setup

-What's next?
-Check what else you can do when [moving to production](https://www.baumrock.com/en/processwire/modules/rockmigrations/docs/deploy/#rockshell-filesondemand).
+Where to go next?
+Check what else you can do when [moving to production](https://www.baumrock.com/en/processwire/modules/rockmigrations/docs/deploy/#rockshell-filesondemand) for tips on how to handle files, images, etc.

 Nice.
 Time to enjoy some cake.